EzeTP/portfolio/README.md

-## Hi 👋, I'm Ezequiel Tejada and I'm, an English teacher and front-end enthusiast.
+## Hi 👋, Hello!
+My name is Ezequiel and I'm a teacher of English and a front-end enthusiast.
 I enjoy learning new technologies as well as creating beautiful websites.
 Some of my skills include HTML, CSS, SASS, JavaScript, React, Redux, NodeJS, Express, PostgreSQL, and Sequelize.

 ### My skills include: